FREE HEALTH INSURANCE COUNSELING & aDVOCACY (hicap)

 3. Create a resume following the JVS format.
 If you do not know how to do this, please attend the Resume and Cover Letter Essentials Workshop

-PJCC & JVS present free workshops for the public
+PJCC and JVS offer workshops for the public at no cost.

 Jewish Vocational Services